1. PREVENTING & DETECTING HOUSEHOLD BURGLARY

 The current burglary detection rate within Wiltshire is unacceptable.

-I intend to substantially increase the detection rate and through partner agencies enhance preventative measures to target harden vulnerable properties.
+I intend to closely monitor the detection rate and through partner agencies enhance preventative measures to target harden vulnerable properties.

 2. TACKLING VIOLENT CRIME AND DISORDER